mickychetta/minecraft-ai-placeholder/docs/status.md

 Some of our goals will require us to expand our action dictionary and the observation space, which will likely require the agent to train even longer to reach a proficient level.
 One of our concerns is having an agent that will take too long to train given the things we want to give as input.
 What may potentially help us is experimenting with different reinforcement learning algorithms such as SAC, especially if we attempt to implement a continuous action space.

 # Resources Used
-Rllib
-Numpy
-Matplotlib
-Stackoverflow
-Malmo XML documentation
-Markdown styling
-Campuswire
-Github
-OpenAI on PPO: https://spinningup.openai.com/en/latest/algorithms/ppo.html
+Rllib, Numpy, Matplotlib, Stackoverflow, Malmo XML documentation, Markdown styling, Campuswire, Github, OpenAI on PPO: https://spinningup.openai.com/en/latest/algorithms/ppo.html